TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Judkins can produce well enough this week if the Browns can stay in the game.
 But of course, there is a good chance that Cleveland gets blown out.
 Last week, in a 28-point loss to Chicago, Judkins finished with just 4.7 fantasy points.
 He is not much of a receiving threat, so don’t lock him into lineups based on the matchup.

 There might not be any statistical floor for Judkins this week.
 If you are looking to catch up after falling behind on Thursday and Saturday, he isn’t a good option to contribute to a fantasy comeback.
-You might want to lean to an alternative who is more likely to produce at least adequate totals.
+You might want to lean towards an alternative who is more likely to produce at least adequate totals.

 Aaron Jones, Minnesota Vikings

 This is a potential “matchup trap.”
 Jones is being widely mentioned as a good start for Week 16, because the Giants have allowed the most rushing yards to opposing RBs this season.
-But Jones has not finished as a top 10 RB one time this season, and he didn’t reach the 10-point mark in any of his last three games.
+But Jones has not finished as a top-10 RB one time this season, and he didn’t reach the 10-point mark in any of his last three games.

 Jones is still sharing work with Jordan Mason, too.
 We are not saying to definitely sit Jones, but don’t get overexcited about playing him based on the matchup alone.
 Jones is a viable flex play, but don’t expect huge upside, either.